What is Chronic Pain?

 Neuropathic pain is caused by dysfunction in the nervous system.
 It is due to the abnormal processing of pain and of normal sensations.
 In essence, the spinal cord and the brain are interpreting otherwise normal sensations as pain.
 Neuropathic pain is often described as burning, electric, tingling, shooting or stabbing.

 Neuropathic pain is very difficult to relieve or cure.
 The response rates to current available pain treatments are often limited by side effects.
 This is frustrating for both the patient and physician.
 Neuropathic pain usually lasts for a long time, and interferes with one’s quality of life.

 There are numerous medical and surgical conditions that may cause neuropathic pain.
 Each of these has a peripheral etiology, a central etiology, or may have both.
 We are specifically interested in the following painful conditions:

-- Painful Peripheral Neuropathy (due to AIDS, chemotherapy, etc.)
+- Peripheral neuropathy due to AIDS, chemotherapy, etc.

 - Pain following mastectomy, thoracotomy, or other surgeries

 - Cancer infiltrating the nerve, plexus, or root.